 Famous for music, food, fishing and good times, Louisiana also offers a relatively affordable selection of homes.
-However, Louisiana’s property party has been hampered by disasters both natural and manmade.
+However, Louisiana's property party has been hampered by disasters both natural and manmade.
 Hurricane Katrina in 2005 displaced hundreds of thousands people, the BP oil spill roiled the region, and the intense flooding of August 2016 damaged more than 40,000 homes.
-In another down note, Louisiana’s economy has been spotty.
-The unemployment rate was 6.3 percent in July 2016, well above the national average.
-On the bright side, it’s a state that keeps bouncing back.
+In another down note, Louisiana's economy has been spotty.
+Statewide unemployment stood at 4.7 percent in November 2019, well above the national average.
+On the bright side, it's a state that keeps bouncing back.
 This page covers what you need to know about navigating the housing market and qualifying for a mortgage in Louisiana.

 Check Mortgage Rates in Louisiana